Richmond Main Colliery: Description of structures and buildings

 Ordered in 1910 as part of the winding engine, the motor generator set was built by Siemens Brothers, Dynamo Works Ltd. The set was installed during the 1911 to 1912 period but did not see use until 1913 when the first turbine was commissioned.

-The purpose of the set was to generate D.C. power for the winding engine using a 3300 Volt AC motor driving a 720kW 800V DC generator.
+The purpose of the set was to generate D.C. power for the winding engine using a 3300 Volt AC motor driving a 720 kW 800V DC generator.

 By 1951 the set was in need of a major overhaul so the Metropolitan Vickers motor generator set was installed as a standby set.

 The Siemens set was taken out of use when the colliery closed in 1967 and disposed of.